Fractional signature: a generalisation of the signature inspired by fractional calculus

-Once this has been done, for both the new augmented training and test data sequences, we compute their discrete fractional signatures and standardise them in each case, for different values of the parameter.
-Finally, we train and evaluate a machine learning model based on the \textit{HistGradientBoostingClassifier} algorithm from the \textit{Python} package called \textit{Scikit-learn} \cite{scikit-learn}.
-To compute the discrete fractional signature of a piecewise linear path, we first compute the necessary base cases of the recurrence that defines it and then iteratively use its version of the Chen's identity to end up with the discrete signature truncated at the desired level.
+From here, for both the new augmented training and test data sequences, we compute their discrete fractional signatures\footnote{Code used: \url{https://github.com/rubenjimlum/Fractional_signature}} and standardise them.
+Finally, we train and evaluate a machine learning gradient boosting model.

-The results are shown below.
-On the one hand, if we take the discrete fractional signature up to level 4, we can summarise the accuracy rates obtained for different values of the parameter $\alpha$ in the graph in Figure \ref{fig:image314}.
-Recall that for $\alpha = 1$, we recover the accuracy rate of the original signature.
+The results appear below.
+On the one hand, if we take the discrete fractional signature up to level 4, we can summarise the accuracy obtained for different values of $\alpha$ in the plot in Figure \ref{fig:image314}.
+Moreover, for the value $\alpha = 1.15$ (the best when we truncate at level 4), we compute the accuracy obtained truncating the discrete fractional signature at levels 4, 5, 6 and 7, and we compare the results with those of the original signature (table \ref{table}).

-Thanks to these deductions, we observe that for this problem with the discrete fractional signature truncated at the fourth level, the value $\alpha = 1.15$ is the one that gives the best results.
-This leads us to compute, for this value of the parameter, the accuracy rates corresponding to truncating the discrete fractional signature at levels 4, 5, 6 and 7, so that we can compare the results obtained with those of the original signature, which are shown in table \ref{tab:314}.

-First, we can see that when we truncate the signatures at their fourth level, the results obtained by the discrete fractional signature are significantly better than those of the original signature.
-In addition, the discrete fractional signature has also outperformed the original signature by some margin at higher levels.